browserstate/historyjsit.crx/README.md

 # History.js It!
 Google Chrome Extension

-Enable [History.js](http://github.com/browserstate/history.js) for websites of your choice.
+Enable [History.js](http://github.com/browserstate/history.js) with the [Ajaxify script](https://github.com/browserstate/ajaxify) for websites of your choice.
 It'll remember your preference and keep using History.js on that website until you tell it not to.

 ## Install